codazoda/ask/README.md

 - Add the OPENAI_API_KEY to your environment variables
 - Compile ask

-AskAI reads the OpenAPI key from the OPENAI_API_KEY environment variable and uses that to authenticate with the API.
+Ask reads the OpenAPI key from the OPENAI_API_KEY environment variable and uses that to authenticate with the API.
 So, add your key to the environment with something like the following.

 ```
 export OPENAI_API_KEY=your_key_goes_here